turboladen/ror_class/d5/0_intro.md

 + Learn some of the basic areas of Rails programming.

-!SLIDE bullets
+!SLIDE smbullets
 # Overview for Today

-* Final Rails project review
-* In-class project review
+* Review projects
 * Rails & the Web
 * Rack & Rails
 * Models, Views, and Controllers